Jill Ellis steps down: USWNT head coach to leave after second World Cup title | Goal.com

 “I want to thank and praise them for their commitment and passion to not only win championships but also raise the profile of this sport globally while being an inspiration to those who will follow them."

-Ellis took over the program in 2014 and one year later, she led the USWNT to the 2015 World Cup title in Canada, the team's first world title since 1999.
+Ellis took over the program in 2014 and one year later, she led the USWNT to the 2015 World Cup championship in Canada, the team's first world title since 1999.

 She will depart after the USWNT won its second straight World Cup this summer in France, defeating the Netherlands 2-0 in the final to clinch the title.

-With the win in France, Ellis joined Vittorio Pozzo as the only two coaches to win multiple World Cups – men or women, with Pozzo pulling off the feat with Italy in 1934 and 1938.
+With the win in France, Ellis joined Vittorio Pozzo as the only two coaches to win multiple men's or women's World Cups, with Pozzo pulling off the feat with Italy in 1934 and 1938.

 “The U.S. Soccer Federation and the sport in general owes Jill a debt of gratitude,” U.S. Soccer President Carlos Cordeiro said.
 “Jill was always extremely passionate about this team, analytical, tremendously focused and not afraid to make tough decisions while giving her players the freedom to play to their strengths.